SkafteNicki/dtu_mlops/s5_continues_x/M15_continues_integration.md

       assert len(train_dataset) == N_train, "Dataset did not have the correct number of samples"
       ```
       Add such comments to the assert statements you just did.

+   7. The tests that involve checking anything that have to do with our data, will of cause fail
+      if the data is not present.
+To future proof our code, we can take advantage of the
+      `pytest.mark.skipif` decorator.
+Use this decorator to skip your data tests if the corresponding
+      data files does not exist.
+It should look something like this
+      ```python
+      import os.path
+      @pytest.mark.skipif(not os.path.exists(file_path), reason="Data files not found")
+      def test_something_about_data():
+         ...
+      ```
+      You can read more about skipping tests [here](https://docs.pytest.org/en/latest/how-to/skipping.html)

 5. After writing the different tests, make sure that they are passing locally.